Kirish-Vijay/Kirish-Vijay/README.md

 - 👋 Hi, I’m @Kirish
-- 👀 I’m interested in AI based programming and natural language processing (NLP).
+- 👀 I’m interested in AI and NLP.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Applied ML, CV, and NLP.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project utilising AI.
-- 📫 How to reach me ...
+- 📫 How to reach me: ksanjeevvijay@gmail.com.

 <!---
 Kirish-Vijay/Kirish-Vijay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.